informalsystems/vdd/fastsync/fastsync.md

 - *blockstore*: stores for each height greater than *startBlock.Height*, the block of that height. initially nil for all heights
+- *peerTimeStamp*: stores for each peer the last time a block was received
+- *peerRate*: stores for each peer the rate of received data in Bytes/second

 #### Auxiliary Functions